-First Violation: Possession/Consumption
+First Violation: Possession/Consumption of a controlled substance in violation of law while on school property

 Parents and law enforcement shall be notified immediately.
 The first violation shall result in an out-of-school suspension from school for a period of 5 to 10 days.
 If the parent(s) and student agree to a program of substance abuse counseling, the principal may alter the discipline recommendation.
 The school administration retains the authority to revoke the alternative discipline and recommend long-term suspension if the student and parent(s) fail to satisfactorily complete the substance abuse counseling program.
 All costs for counseling will be the responsibility of the parent(s) and student.